 Although people commonly refer to all orders preventing contact as restraining orders, the type of order that is issued will depend upon who initiates the order as well as the relationship between the accuser and the accused.

-- Domestic Violence Protection Order – issued as a civil remedy for a person who is claiming to be the victim of domestic violence.
-These types of orders are issued at the request of the alleged victim.
+- Domestic Violence Protection Order – issued at the request of the alleged victim as a civil remedy for domestic violence.
 An accusation of domestic violence can sometimes be enough evidence for a judge to issue a DV protection order.
+If you want to avoid involving law enforcement but want to protect yourself from being assaulted, you may want to consider a domestic violence protection order.

-- No Contact Orders – can be issued as a condition of a criminal case.
+- No Contact Orders – a judge can issue in a criminal case.
 For example, if you are accused of assault, the court can issue a no contact order protecting the alleged victim and preventing you from making contact in person, through another person, or through phone/email/social media etc.

 - Anti-Harassment Order – a civil order that can be issued as a remedy for a person claiming any type of harassment.
 Anti-harassment orders are commonly sought in neighbor disputes and other disputes that don’t involve a domestic relationship.